A quantum Monte Carlo algorithm for Bose-Hubbard models on arbitrary graphs: Measurements

-\subsection{Measurements}
+\section{Measurements}

 Deriving expressions for measurements of expectation values of essentially any physical observable is straightforward with PMR~\cite{advancedMeasurements}.
-In this study we focus on measuring the thermal average of the diagonal, off-diagonal and total energies.
-One can calculate the average energy $\langle H \rangle$ using the expression:
+Below we provide a number of useful examples, including various energy measurements, arbitrary functions of the Hamiltonian and local observables.
+In addition, we discuss the measurement of quantities that are of particular importance to the Bose-Hubbard model such as superfluid density and the one-body density matrix.